Annie Lola Price

 Annie Lola Price (1903–1972) was an Alabama, United States, lawyer, who was one of the first women to become licensed in the state.
 She was the first woman to serve as a legal advisor for a governor in Alabama and the first woman to serve on the state's appellate court.
 Between 1962 and 1972, she was the presiding judge of the Alabama Court of Criminal Appeals.
-Price was inducted into the Alabama Women's Hall of Fame in 1976 and into the Alabama Lawyers’ Hall of Fame in 2004.

 Early life

-Annie Lola Price was born on June 7, 1903 in Cullman, Alabama to Lena Mae (née Culpepper) and Dr. William Henry Price.
+Annie Lola Price was born on June 7, 1903, in Cullman, Alabama to Lena Mae (née Culpepper) and Dr. William Henry Price.
 After attending public schools, Price attended Athens College of Athens, Alabama.
 Then she attended Wheeler Business School in Birmingham before returning to Cullman to read the law in the office of Aquilla A. Griffith and Alabama Supreme Court Justice Joel B. Brown.
 Price passed her bar exam in 1928, making her one of the first women attorneys in Alabama.
 Soon after passing the bar, in the early 1930s, Price earned her pilot's license and became a member of the Ninety-Nines.